-This paper is organised as follows.
-In section 2 we give an overview of results relating 2-torsion points, theta characteristics and theta hyperplanes.
-In Section 3 we construct zero dimensional schemes whose points correspond to theta hyperplanes, and thus to 2-torsion points.
-We describe two methods of approximating the points of these zero dimension schemes in section 4.
-Firstly, we describe a method to approximate points p-adically, a standard method used to solve similar problems, for instance in \citep{dokchitser}.
-The second method approximates the points on our schemes as complex points, using Newton-Raphson and homotopy continuation.
-In Section 5 we describe the hyperplanes algebraically, by finding the minimal polynomials of their coefficients.
-In section 6 we present three examples, one example for each genus and in the final section we state the theta hyperplanes used to generate the 2-torsion subgroup of the Jacobian of the 5 curves stated in Theorem 1.
+\begin{thm} The generalised Ogg conjecture holds for $N = 42, 55, 63, 72, 75$. \end{thm} The explicit generators of the $2$-torsion subgroups of the above, as well as the \texttt{Magma} code used to compute them can be found at

+Algorithms to compute theta hyperplanes to canonical curves have also been developed by Bruin, Poonen and Stoll \cite[Section 12]{BPS} in the case of $g = 3$; where the $2$-torsion subgroup is used for explicit computations of Selmer groups, and an algorithm to compute the tritangents, in the genus $4$ case is described by Stoll in \cite[Section 4]{StollTriTan}.

-Methods to compute torsion points on Jacobians using Hensel lifting are also described in \citep{dokchitser} and \citep{Mascot}.
-We also use Hensel lifting in the genus 3 and 4 examples.
-For our genus 5 computations, complex approximations were necessary to efficiently obtain approximations of a very high precision, around 2000 decimal places.
+Methods to compute torsion points on Jacobians using Hensel lifting are also described by Dokchitser and Doris \cite{dokchitser}, and Mascot \cite{mascot}.
+We also use Hensel lifting in the genus $3$ and $4$ examples.
+For our genus 5 examples, we found it impractical to search for nonsingular points over finite fields that can be used as initial approximations in our Hensel lifting.
+Instead, we use homotopy continuation \cite{ver}, to obtain initial complex approximations to the points of our zero-dimensional scheme.
+These are then lifted to very high precision, approximately $2000$ decimal places, using Newton-Raphson.
 These high precision approximations were crucial for finding the algebraic expressions of the theta hyperplanes.

-As we explain later, none of the genus 5 calculations would have been possible with p-adic approximations. \\ \begin{Ack}I would like to thank my supervisors Samir Siksek and Damiano Testa for their continued support and the many valuable conversations throughout this project. \end{Ack}
+\begin{Ack}I would like to thank my supervisors Samir Siksek and Damiano Testa for their continued support and the many valuable conversations throughout this project, and Filip Najman for finding the mistake in the original proof of Theorem 1.
+I would also like to thank the anonymous referee for their detailed feedback, their suggestions and corrections have improved this paper greatly. \end{Ack}